Martin Zeilinger

 Personal profile

-I am currently Senior Lecturer in Computational Arts & Technology.
-My research interests include digital art, appropriation-based art practices, emerging technologies in relation to contemporary art (specifically fintech, AI, distributed computing), theories of cultural ownership and intellectual property, and various aspects of experimental video game culture.
+I am Reader in Computational Arts & Technology at Abertay University.
+My research interests include digital art, artistic experimentation with emerging technologies (especially AI and blockchain), theories of cultural ownership and intellectual property, sound art and improvised electronic music, appropriation-based art practices, and various aspects of experimental video game culture.

 Research interests